View Source Specialized Decodes

 • A notation that tells which parts of the message structure to be excluded from decode

-The runtime user interface for exclusive decode consists of the following two functions:
+The runtime user interface for exclusive decode comprises the following two functions:

 • A function for an exclusive decode, whose name the user decides in the configuration file

-• The compiler generates a decode_part/2 function when exclusive decode is chosen.
+• A decode_part/2 function generated by the ASN.1 compiler when exclusive decode is enabled.
 This function decodes the parts that were left undecoded during the exclusive decode.

 Both functions are described in the following.